codes.benchmark package

 • conf (dict) – The configuration dictionary.

-• errors (np.ndarray) – Errors array of shape [num_samples, num_timesteps, num_chemicals].
+• errors (np.ndarray) – Errors array of shape [num_samples, num_timesteps, num_quantities].

-• chemical_names (list, optional) – List of chemical names for labeling the lines.
+• quantity_names (list, optional) – List of quantity names for labeling the lines.

-• num_chemicals (int, optional) – Number of chemicals to plot.
+• num_quantities (int, optional) – Number of quantities to plot.
 Default is 10.

 • save (bool, optional) – Whether to save the plot as a file.